Section I: Instructional Program

 Print Version (in PDF)

 The Tucson Unified School District believes that learning is promoted when students are presented with educational experiences that encourage critical thinking and the thoughtful consideration of the points of view of others.
 Recognizing that bringing speakers on campus enriches the education of the students attending school in the District, the Governing Board welcomes and encourages the participation of guest speakers who possess knowledge, skills, or personal experience that will contribute to a discourse concerning educational, historical or civic matters.
-Parents and guardians of TUSD students are encouraged to serve as guest speakers at both school-wide assemblies
+Parents and guardians of TUSD students are encouraged to serve as guest speakers at both school-wide assemblies and in classrooms.

 The presentation of a guest speaker provides an opportunity for students to develop appropriate and courteous audience habits.
 Discussions that may reveal or lead to differences of opinion that do not disrupt the educational environment will be honored and respected as discussions that are appropriately within the scope of civic discourse in public education.